Small Farm & Food Fest

 Historical demonstrations and workshops

-Learn about sustainable home practices, such as heirloom gardening, canning, milling, soap making and wool spinning.
+Learn about sustainable home practices, such as heirloom gardening, canning, milling, and wool spinning.

 Pop-up farmers market

-Ten local professionals will offer talks starting at 10 AM, with the last talk starting at 4 PM.
-Speakers will explore such topics as gardening, home sustainability, bee and chicken keeping, and cooking and meal preparation.
+Seven local professionals will offer talks starting at 10 AM, with the last talk starting at 4 PM.
+Speakers will explore such topics as gardening, home sustainability, and cooking and meal preparation.

-Families can enjoy tractor-pulled wagon rides and explore Apple Farm equipment.
-Children also will be able to experience kid-focused activities such as heirloom gardening, butter making, sewing, weaving, spinning and making fresh lemonade.
+Families can enjoy tractor-pulled wagon rides.
+Children also will be able to experience kid-focused activities such as heirloom gardening, butter making, sewing, weaving and spinning.